 • Give employees shout-outs in group emails or during staff meetings so that other people hear your praise.

-• Draw up certificates recognizing completion of projects or goals achieved.
+• Draw up certificates recognizing the completion of projects or goals achieved.

 • Allow people to choose rewards from a particular catalog filled with items that make work more enjoyable (e.g., a new chair, desk organizer, ergonomic cushions, blue light-filtering glasses, etc.)